 Perhaps you lost it at the Park Slope Food Coop!
 Come up to the Membership Office to reclaim your valuables.

-COORDINATOR'S CORNER General Coordinators Respond to NLRB Allegations and Demystify the Coop's Management Structure By Ann Herpel on behalf of the General Coordinators e want to update Coop members on the outcome of the National Labor Relations Board case that we initially reported in the May 23, 2019, Linewaiters' Gazette.
+She became a squad lead- I loved being here for those is just one part of Petra's job.
+The lion's share of her work of members who work on Eggs, milk, yogurt, meat and to be checked and empty shelves have to be filled with stock from the basement.
+Cardboard boxes have to LET'S NOT RIDE OUR BIKES General Coordinators Respond to NLRB Allegations and Demystify the Coop's Management Structure By Ann Herpel on behalf of the General Coordinators We want to update Coop members on the outcome of the National Labor Relations Board case that we initially reported in the May 23, 2019, Linewaiters' Gazette.
 Please see the May 23 Coordinators' Corner in the Gazette archives on foodcoop.com to follow the history of this issue.
 In light of recent media reports incorrectly characterizing the allegations covered by the settlement agreement, I want to emphasize all fifteen allegations that concerned retaliation were deemed without merit by the NLRB.
 Therefore, the settlement agreement that the Coop and the Retail, Wholesale and Department Store Union signed did not involve those particular grievances.
 At the August General Meeting, I presented the following statement during our Coordinators' report time.
 General Coordinators' Statement on the Settlement of the NLRB Case On April 23, 2019, the Park Slope Food Coop was notified that a complaint of Unfair Labor Practices had been filed with the National Labor Relations Board (NLRB) against the Coop by the Retail, Wholesale, and Department Store Union (RWDSU) on behalf of some staff members.
 The NLRB conducted a three-month investigation and concluded that 15 of the 19 allegations were without merit and were subsequently withdrawn as unfounded.
 The NLRB investigator determined that the four remaining allegations were potentially founded, but because the Coop did not pursue the option of having a trial in front of a NLRB administrative judge, no evidence was formally presented, and no finding of guilt was made.
 The NLRB made no decision on the merits of those four allegations, or in other words, made no determination of guilt.
 The Coop entered into a Settlement Agreement on July 31, 2019, and the case is now resolved.
 The Settlement Agreement includes a non-admission clause and makes clear that: 1.
 The Coop did not admit any violation.